 People place flowers here at the foot of the bronze gigantic Mansudae statues in respect to the Great Leaders as they are referred to in DPRK; President Kim Il Sung and Chairman Kim Jong Il, before bowing in line.
 There are figures of people representing the struggle against the Japanese and the Korean War on both sides of the monuments.

-There are over 200 sculptural figures which on average are 5 metres high and stretch for 200 meters.
-Behind the imposing figure of Kim Il Sung and Chairman Kim Jong Il is a mosaic figure of Paekdu Mountain, known as being the birthplace of the Korean people.
+There are over 200 sculptural figures which are on average 5 metres high and stretch for 200 meters.
+Behind the imposing figures of President Kim Il Sung and Chairman Kim Jong Il is a mosaic figure of Paekdu Mountain, known as being the origin of the Korean people.

-The group of soldiers on both side represent the struggle against Japan (on Kim Il Sung's right hand side) and the US (on his left).
+The group of soldiers on both side represent the struggle against Japan (on the right hand side of the monuments) and the US (on the left).

 View of the Chollima Statue from the Grand Monument.
 Based on a Korean legend where a horse that could fly at incredible speed but always struggled to find someone to ride on it, this statue was used to encourage the people to reconstruct the country after the war emphasising the fact that constant work and innovation were required.

-The Grand Monument of President Kim Il Sung, that glares into the horizon over Pyongyang, was erected on Mansu Hill in April 1972 on the occassion of the 60th birthday of Kim Il Sung and was restored in 2012 when that of Chairman Kim Jong Ilwas also erected.
+The Grand Monument of President Kim Il Sung, that glares into the horizon over Pyongyang, was erected on Mansu Hill in April 1972 on the occassion of the 60th Birthday of President Kim Il Sung and was restored in 2012 when that of Chairman Kim Jong Ilwas also erected.